 Here are a few things you can try if your lightbox is not displaying as expected.

-An individual lightbox can be published from within the lightbox editor by using the Save & Publish button.
+An individual lightbox can be published from within the lightbox editor by clicking the Save & Publish button.

 Google Tag Manager

 If you're using Google Tag Manager, be sure to set your lightboxes to fire on both the HTTP and HTTPS versions of the page.

 Try testing your lightbox in a Google Chrome Incognito Window.
 This is a helpful testing option when you are using session based rules or master rules with your lightbox.

 Watch for conflicting conditional rules